kayshcache/coder-assessment-1/README.md

 ##### Explain - how a user will use it
 ## Features
 ##### 100 words each
 - F1: User can provide URL with the lacerate command as an argument, making it possible to use this utility on any available HTTP GETable asset.
-The app is web-url agnostic
 - F2: User can specify whether to output results to a file with an option flag.
 The app will produce a CSV link file using a semi-colon to delimit any multiple instances of an HTML tag or attribute.
 - F3: User can choose what they want to 'lacerate' from the website.
 For example, all links including the anchor and link text together.
 If no resource is found of the specified type, meta-tags from the head of the HTML document will be returned as default.
 Multiple lacerations can be produced with a single execution.
 - additional features: native-Unix like running; light-weight and extensible; has a man page